Programs + Resources

 In 2018, the RDA was empowered to expand its Tax Increment Reimbursement Program to include an economic development component.
 Qualifying businesses already based in Salt Lake City have the opportunity to establish a Community Reinvestment Area (CRA) to facilitate tax increment reimbursement that can financially support the improvement of existing facilities in order to retain jobs, or adding facilities to create more jobs.
 Eligibility overview can be found here; Financial details are outlined here.

-Granary District Adaptive Reuse
+Granary District Adaptive Reuse Program

 The Granary District Adaptive Reuse Loan Program provides forgivable loans to encourage the reuse and revitalization of the Granary District’s unique stock of warehouse and industrial buildings.
 The loans are intended to ease the sometimes daunting cost of the necessary building code updates local developers face when renovating aging warehouses and distressed industrial buildings.
 By facilitating transformative development projects that increase the number of residents living, working, and visiting the Granary District, the RDA has been successfully revitalizing the area one project at a time.